codacy-open-source-projects-scans/mongodb/src/mongo/db/query/query_tester/README.md

 # QueryTester

+## Overview

 **QueryTester** is a test harness designed to streamline E2E logic testing of MongoDB queries.
-It validates query results by executing them against a live MongoDB instance (i.e. `mongod`, `mongos`, or any system that implements the MongoDB wire protocol) and comparing the output to pre-defined expected results.
+It validates query results by executing them against a live MongoDB instance (e.g. `mongod`, `mongos`, or any system that implements the MongoDB wire protocol) and comparing the output to pre-defined expected results.

 QueryTester is ideal for small, reproducible test cases that verify query behavior with minimal setup.
 This tool follows a focused paradigm, exclusively supporting queries and DML operations with configurable settings.
 Support for passthroughs may be added in the future.